gr0undling/var-calculator/README.md

 	  variance-covariance method, and the Monte Carlo simulation (the historical method has been used in this program)

-	- Historical data for assets have been hardcoded as arrays containing 30 daily P&L values (covering one month), expressed as positive and negative percentages (as decimal numbers) within the range -0.1 and 0.1.
+	- Historical data for assets has been hardcoded as arrays containing 30 daily P&L values (covering one month), expressed as positive and negative percentages (as decimal numbers) within the range -0.1 and 0.1.